About Contact My Account

 What does the research say about Viagra helping you last longer in bed?

 Studies show that Viagra is effective for achieving and maintaining erections, but it doesn’t address issues like premature ejaculation.
 Premature ejaculation (PE) is the most common sexual issue for men.
 [8] It’s defined as when a man ejaculates sooner than he or his partner would like, often with very little sexual stimulation and is associated with marked distress or interpersonal difficulty.
-[9] Treatment for premature ejaculation (PE) includes options like topical creams and selective serotonin reuptake inhibitors (SSRIs), which tend to be more effective than other methods, such as the “pause/squeeze” technique.
+[9] Treatment for premature ejaculation (PE) includes options like topical creams and selective serotonin reuptake inhibitors (SSRIs), such as dapoxetine or Priligy which tend to be more effective than other methods, such as the “pause/squeeze” technique.
 [10]

 Some men report feeling more confident when using Viagra, which can help them relax and potentially last longer during sexual activity.
 Studies indicate that psychological factors like increased confidence and reduced anxiety may play a role in enhancing sexual stamina.
 [11], [12]